pint-sized/taskbridge/README.md

 You should therefore be aware of the following limitations:

 ### Notes
 - Only image and URL attachments are supported.
-This is due to the closed way that other attachment types are handled by Apple Notes, and the fact that NextCloud notes do not support other attachment types.
+This is due to the closed way that other attachment types are handled by Apple Notes, and the fact that NextCloud Notes does not support other attachment types.
 - Todo items (i.e. items with a checkable box) are not supported, and will be converted to bullets once synchronised.
 This is due to the closed (and undocumented) way that Apple Notes handles these items.

 ### Reminders